 Ta-da!
 A favorite sweater upcyled into embroidery hoop art.
 Of course you could stop here.
 But I decided I wanted to add a handmade touch to my hoop art as well.

 I found a light green yarn that matched the green in my sweater and I crocheted a small heart.
-(You can grab the pattern for the small crochet heart below.)

 I decided to center the green heart over the green diamond on the sweater.
 A few hand stitches to attach it and my hoop wreath is finished.